-LASIK, which stands for laser in-situ keratomileusis, is a procedure to correct vision in individuals who are farsighted, nearsighted, or who have astigmatism.
-This means it can reduce or completely eliminate the need for glasses or contacts in many patients!
+LASIK, which stands for laser in-situ keratomileusis, is a popular type of laser eye surgery that can correct refractive errors in individuals who are farsighted, nearsighted, or have astigmatism.
+Refractive errors develop when the light rays do not focus properly on the retina.
+For many patients, laser eye surgery can reduce or completely eliminate the need for glasses or contact lenses!

 - It is a painless procedure.